OMerkel/p4wn/README.rst

 Contributors and copyright
 ==========================

-These people (and probably others whose names I have mislaid) have added something to p4wn:
+These people (and probably others whose names are mislaid) have added something to p4wn:

 * Douglas Bagnall